ISM-O/DATA-SCIENCES-CAPSTONE-IBM/README.md

 # 🚀 SpaceX Falcon 9 First Stage Landing Prediction

-## **Project Description**
+ /nb## **Project Description**
-This project is part of the **IBM Data Science Capstone**.
-The goal is to predict whether the first stage of SpaceX’s Falcon 9 rocket will successfully land after launch.
+This /nb project is part of the **IBM Data Science Capstone**.
+The goal is to predict whether the first stage of SpaceX’s Falcon 9 rocket will successfully land after launch.  /nb

-SpaceX offers Falcon 9 launches for approximately **$62 million**, while other providers charge over **$165 million**.
-A significant portion of the savings comes from the **reusability of the first stage**.
+ /nbSpaceX offers Falcon 9 launches for approximately **$62 million**, while other providers charge over **$165 million**.
+A significant portion of the savings comes from the  /nb**reusability of the first stage**.

-By predicting the landing success of the first stage, we can estimate the cost of a launch and help alternative companies **compete against SpaceX** in the rocket launch market.
+ /nbBy predicting the landing success of the first stage, we can estimate the cost of a launch and help alternative companies **compete against SpaceX** in the rocket launch market.

 ## **Project Structure**
 The project is organized into several folders, each containing specific components: